mmlb/parseutils-vendor-bug-example/README.md

 kallax from un-vendored layout and unvendored go-parse-utils : works

-kallax from un-vendored layout, go-parse-utils in vendor/ dir: fails
+kallax from un-vendored layout, go-parse-utils only in vendor/ dir: fails

 kallax built from vendored layout and unvendored go-parse-utils : fails

-kallax built from vendored layout and vendored go-parse-utils : fails
+kallax built from vendored layout and only vendored go-parse-utils : fails